Dhruv-Varshney-developer/multi-oracle-defi/README.md

 The project is live [here](https://multi-oracle-defi.vercel.app/).

+CUSD token contract is deployed on sepolia testnet at 0x3d24dA1CB3C58C10DBF2Df035B3577624a88E63A LendingBorrowing contract is deployed on sepolia testnet at 0x1e88e0dc3924D9869A1Ed7d86197341dd459CF48

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.